Review work hours in a time tracking calendar

 Can managers use the calendar for team review?

 Yes.
-The same calendar that helps individuals create and review time also helps managers review patterns, spot gaps, and talk through the week with more clarity.
+The same calendar that helps individuals create and review work hours also helps managers review patterns, spot gaps, and talk through the week with more clarity.